zippeurfou/last.fm-playground/README.md

 ##Introduction

 This is an example of the usage of the last.fm api.
+It was created in 4 days for a work sample for a job interview.

 ## What it does